hakobtp/blog/hibernate/part1/3_Inheritance.md

 );
 ```

-You can still use @`DiscriminatorColumn` and @`DiscriminatorValue` on the root entity to change the name and values of the discriminator column.
+You can still use `@DiscriminatorColumn` and `@DiscriminatorValue` on the root entity to change the name and values of the discriminator column.
 The `JOINED` strategy feels natural because each class has its own table, just like in your code.

 However, this strategy can slow down queries: